-MOA provides a cloud-free view of the ice sheet, ice shelves, and land surfaces at a grid scale of 125 m and an estimated resolution of 150 m.
-All land areas south of 60° S that are larger than a few hundred meters are included in the mosaic.
+MOA2004 and MOA2009 provide a cloud-free view of the ice sheet, ice shelves, and land surfaces at a grid scale of 750 m and 125 m and an estimated resolution of 150 m to 200 m.
+The mosaic includes all land areas and islands south of 60° S that are larger than a few hundred meters.
+Land areas north of 60° S and areas of ocean more than a few tens of kilometers from coastlines are masked with zero-fill.
 Also included are several persistent fast ice areas and grounded icebergs.
-MOA consists of two MODIS-derived image data sets: a digitally smoothed red-light image, which as compiled using Band 1; and a snow-grain-size image, which was compiled using the normalized difference of calibrated data from Band 1 and Band 2 data.

-The 125 m grid images are identical to the Radarsat Antarctic Mapping Project Antarctic Mapping Mission 1 (RAMP AMM-1) 125 m mosaic.
-The MOA image map is complimentary to the radar-image-based RAMP mosaic, highlighting true surface morphology without a subsurface volume backscattering component.
+The 125 m grid images have spatial coverage identical to the Radarsat Antarctic Mapping Project Antarctic Mapping Mission 1 (RAMP AMM-1) 125 m mosaic.
+The MOA image maps are complimentary to the radar-image-based RAMP mosaic, highlighting true surface morphology without a subsurface volume backscattering component.
 This results in a better discrimination between accumulation- and crevasse-related subsurface changes and surface features.

 Citing These Data

-The generation of this data set is discussed in the following article(s).
-Please acknowledge the use of this data set by referencing the following citation(s):
+We kindly request that you acknowledge the use of this data set by referencing the following peer-reviewed publication: